syncfusion-content/asp.netwebforms-docs/aspnet/Chart/Chart-Types.md

 ### ShowMedian

 Box and Whisker *showMedian* property is used to show the box and whisker average value.
-The default value of showMedian is **"false"**.
+The default value of showMedian is **false**.

 {% highlight html %}